 Grambling’s summer session will be exclusively online; campus housing closed

 GRAMBLING, La.
-(KTAL/KMSS) – Tuesday, Grambling State University announced that Summer Session I classes will be offered exclusively online with registration beginning Wednesday, April 15.
+(KTAL/KMSS) – Tuesday, Grambling State University announced that Summer Session I courses will be offered exclusively online with the 2020 Summer Session I schedule going live for viewing only on April 15 and registration beginning April 20.

 “As COVID-19 continues to pose a significant threat to the health and safety of our students, faculty, and staff we must continue to adjust our programming,” said Grambling President Rick Gallot.